narnaoot/CanWildfirePredictAirQuality/README.md

 3. How about if we add wind data?
 4. How about if we add information on the distance from San Francisco?

+## Results

+None of the questions were successfully answered.

 ## Summary of Jupyter Notebooks

 * step_1_load_air_quality:  read in csvs for air quality, 1 per year 2001 to 2015.  load them into database table aqi_data